LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 Ahmed is 42 years old
 ```

-- `print` automatically puts a single space between items to separate them.
-- And wraps around to a new line at the end.
+`print()` automatically puts a single space between items to separate them, and add a new line at the end of every printout.

 ## Variables must be created before they are used.

-- If a variable doesn't exist yet, or if the name has been mis-spelled,
-  Python reports an error.
+If a variable doesn't exist yet, or if the name has been misspelled, Python reports an error.
-  - Unlike some languages, which "guess" a default value.

 ```python
 print(eye_color)